-- · competitiveness and reasonableness.
+- · competitiveness and reasonableness,

-- acceptability to shareholders.
+- acceptability to shareholders,

-- · transparency, and
+- transparency, and

 - · capital management.

-The Company has structured an executive remuneration framework that is market competitive and compliments to the reward strategy of the organisation.
+The Company has structured an executive remuneration framework that is market competitive and compliments the reward strategy of the organisation.
 Up until 30 June 2019, notwithstanding the above commentary, the Company could grant Incentive rights under the EIRP which comprise retention rights and performance rights.
-The EIRP utilises a formulaic method for calculating the number of performance rights to be granted to senior executives (at the Board's discretion) on an annual basis but with a three-year vesting period and total shareholder return (TSR) vesting hurdles.
-The company can also grant retention rights.
-For retention rights to vest the employee must remain with the Company for a period of 3 years from the effective issue date.
-For performance rights, the portion that vests is determined by Blue Energy's TSR as determined by an independent advisor over the 3 year period from the effective issue date.
-The minimum compound annual TSR for the three years is 15% which results in a 25% vesting rate for the employee.
-At present, the Board has determined that the issue of performance rights will be limited to those individuals (Key Management Personnel) who have a direct ability to influence the performance of the Group.
+The EIRP utilised a formulaic method for calculating the number of performance rights to be granted to senior executives (at the Board's discretion) on an annual basis but with a three-year vesting period and TSR vesting hurdles.

-As at 30 June 2019, the Board resolved that the issue of Rights under the EIRP, in its current form, be suspended pending a simpler form of "at risk' remuneration component.
-This new form is yet to be finalised.
+As at 30 June 2019, the Board resolved that the issue of Rights under the EIRP, in its then current form, be suspended pending a simpler form of "at risk" remuneration component.
+The new form was approved by the Board on 13 October 2020.
+A copy of the new EIRP 2020 is located on the company website.
+The new plan is a discretionary plan that is not based on formulaic hurdles.
+The purpose of the Plan is to: